Postman's Rest Park

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-It was dedicated for parks purposes in June 1966 when neighbor, friend, and first woman city council member Mrs. Margret D. Towsley --acting on the intentions of deceased Mrs. Anne Mueller-- signed over to the city a quit claim deed for the land.
+It was dedicated for park purposes in June 1966 when neighbor, friend, and first woman city council member Margret D. Towsley acting on the intentions of deceased Anne Mueller signed over to the city a quit claim deed for the land.
 This park is a posthumous thank-you note to the neighborhood's postmen.

 Postman's Rest Park, May 1972, courtesy AADL.

-A 1903 U-M graduate, Mrs. Anne Mueller was a pioneering journalist and 'liberated woman' who was adept at making do with little and undaunted by what others might make of her appearance.
+A 1903 U-M graduate, Anne Mueller was a pioneering journalist and "liberated woman" who was adept at making do with little and undaunted by what others might make of her appearance.
 With just modest Social Security income, living in a small home she called “the rough box", and having no family to care for her as she aged, she lived an apparently contented life to age 85.
-The parcel of land currently (in 2022) carrying the name 'Postman's Rest Park' holds memories of her love of a little wild spot, books, and the absence of any semblance of order.
+The parcel of land now carrying the name "Postman's Rest Park" holds memories of her love of a little wild spot, books, and the absence of any semblance of order.

 Volunteer